-Gottman Affair Recovery
+Gottman Affair Recovery (Attone Attune Attach)

 Has your relationship, or the relationship of someone you know, experienced an emotional or sexual affair?

-Once a betrayal has been discovered there are many confusing and conflicting emotional experiences for both partners.
-It’s hard to know where to begin when trying to recover from such a devastating event.
-Let us help you!
+Once a betrayal has been discovered, both partners have many confusing and conflicting emotional experiences.
+It’s hard to know where to begin when recovering from such a devastating event.